Alumni Corner

 Kristin Flanigan ’21

-Kristin Flanigan graduated from Marist in the spring of 2021 and she is currently working as a Junior Art Director for Havas Life New York.
-In the future, Kristin hopes to further her career in advertising as an Art Director and one day as a Creative Director.
+Kristin Flanigan graduated from Marist in the spring of 2021 and she is currently working as an Art Supervisor for DDB Health New York.
+In this role, Kristin works with a variety of clients on both US and global accounts tackling campaign ideation, brand development, print and digital design.
+Her day to day involves creative thinking and coming up with innovative design solutions.
+In the future, Kristin hopes to continue her career in Art Direction, one day as a Creative Director.
 She joined Center Field in her sophomore year at Marist and loved every minute of it until graduation.
 During her three years at the publication, Kristin had the freedom to grow as a creative and she got to learn and strengthen her graphic design skills.
 She is grateful for the experience, as the skills Kristin practiced then are now applied to her work daily.
+Connect with Kristin here.

 Sabrina Molinaro ’21